 One of the easiest ways to add some character to your Tacoma is by changing up the factory badging.
 You can choose from OEM black badge kits or aftermarket options.

 Our favorite choice is both affordable and easy to install.
-QuickKap emblem covers restyle your truck while protecting your factory emblems.
+Toyota Blackout Overlays restyle your truck while protecting your factory emblems.
 They come in black but are also paintable, making them perfect for themed builds like our bronze Tundra.

-Quick Kaps are perfectly molded to overlay on top of your factory emblems.
-They are a perfect DIY project and are half the cost of most OEM solutions.
+Blackout overlays are perfectly molded to lay on top of your factory emblems.
+They are a perfect DIY project and are half the cost of most OEM full emblem replacement solutions.

 Get rid of that nose-down look of your stock Tacoma with this simple modification.

 A leveling kit raises the front end of your truck to be level with the rear.
 It removes the factory rake built into the Tacoma and gives you a custom stance.